imgly/pesdk-ios-examples/README.md

    ![identity](http://i.imgur.com/s15Q10X.png)

 * Add the resulting image to the `Filter Responses` group in the project.
 Note: the image must be saved in PNG format.
-* Create a new class that derives from `ResponseFilter`.
+* Create a new class that derives from `IMGLYResponseFilter`.
 * Add a init method that sets the `responseName` property to the filename of the added image.
-* Add a new type to `FilterType`.
+* Add a new type to `IMGLYFilterType`.
 * Add a new case to the `effectFilterWithType` method in the instance factory.
 * Add the new type to the available filters list.

 The framework will take care about the rest, such as preview rendering.
-Here is an example of a response-filter
+Here is an example of a response filter

 ```
-class SteelTypeFilter: ResponseFilter {
+class IMGLYSteelTypeFilter: IMGLYResponseFilter {
    	override init() {
        	super.init()
        	self.responseName = "Steel"
-       	self.displayName = "steel"
+       	self.imgly_displayName = "steel"
    	}

    	required init(coder aDecoder: NSCoder) {